oppiliappan/scientifica/README.md

  $ git clone https://github.com/nerdypepper/scientifica
  ```

- 2. Open the `.dfont` in the Font Book.app
+ 2. Open the `.dfont` in the Font Book.app (This may not always be up to date.
+Try downloading the `.bdf` and exporting it to `.dfont` through fontforge)

  3. You are done, I guess ... dont have a Mac to test it out.